4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 Here is an example on how you could utilize some of the :ref:`basic concepts<basic-concepts>` and utilities provided by :mod:`fourinsight.engineroom.utils` in your Python application.
-This example script will download two timeseries, 'A' and 'B', from the DataReservoir.io.
+This example script will download two timeseries, 'A' and 'B', from the *DataReservoir.io*.
 Another variable, 'C', is then calculated from signal 'A' and 'B'.
-The script will collect the 1-hour standard deviation of each variable, and store it in Azure Blob Storage.
+The script will collect the 1-hour standard deviation of each variable, and store it in *Azure Blob Storage*.

-A :class:`~fourinsight.engineroom.utils.DrioDataSource` object is used to download the data group, 'A' and 'B', from the DataReservoir.io.
+A :class:`~fourinsight.engineroom.utils.DrioDataSource` object is used to download the data group, 'A' and 'B', from the *DataReservoir.io*.
 The data is downloaded in 1-hour chunks using the :meth:`~fourinsight.engineroom.utils.DrioDataSource.iter()` method and the :meth:`~fourinsight.engineroom.utils.iter_index.date_range()` convenience function.

 :class:`~fourinsight.engineroom.utils.PersistentJSON` is used to keep track of the state parameter, 'TimeOfLastIndex'.